wireless-broadband-alliance/wba-openroaming-portal/README.md

 - `MESSENGER_TRANSPORT_DSN`: This defines the transport (e.g., AMQP, Doctrine, etc.) that Symfony Messenger will use for dispatching messages.
 The value `doctrine://default?auto_setup=0` uses Doctrine DBAL with auto setup disabled.
 - `MAILER_DSN`: This sets the transport for sending emails via the Symfony Mailer component.
 The value `null://null` disables sending emails.

-### SAML Specific Settings
+### 🔒 SAML Specific Settings

-These environment variables are used to configure the SAML Service Provider (SP) and Identity Provider (IdP):
+These variables are needed to set up the SAML Service Provider (SP) and Identity Provider (IdP):

 - `SAML_IDP_ENTITY_ID`: This is the entity ID (URI) of the IdP.
 - `SAML_IDP_SSO_URL`: This is the URL of the IdP's Single Sign-On (SSO) service.